-There is a new food truck on Cerrillos, Saya’s.
+There is a new food truck on Cerrillos*, Saya‘s Frybread & Indian Tacos.
 We were told by James the owner that Saya’s means Grandmother or the eldest woman in the family in Tewa.
 This is Santa Fe’s first Native American Food Truck and it is a winner.
 This is also a family business.
-James’ daughter(front of the house) and son in-law(the chef) are running the show.
+James’ daughter(front of the house) and son in-law(the chef) are running the show. * Since I have written this review Saya’s frybread & Indian Tacos has moved to Pojoaque near the Dairy Queen.
+Their hours are 11:30am -3Pm or until they sell out which happens on a regular basis.
+I keep checking Saya’s Facebook page for their location.

 I read an article in the Albuquerque Journal North about this incredible food truck.
 I had seen the truck on my many journeys up and down Cerrillos Road.
 Saya’s has a stunning Turquoise truck.
 You can’t miss it.
 Saya’s is parked in the O’Reilly’s Auto Parts parking lot.
 It is a small food truck but the food has some big flavor.